-The Project information sidebar submenu item is a dropdown menu item that links to other information about the project.
+The Project information sidebar menu is a dropdown menu item that links to other information about the project.

-The Repository sidebar submenu item provides access to menu items, including Files, Commits, Branches, Tags, Contributors, Graph, and Compare.
+The Repository sidebar menu provides access to menu items, including Files, Commits, Branches, Tags, Contributors, Graph, and Compare.

 The Merge requests menu item allows developers to raise, view, and merge requests for this project.

-The CI/CD submenu item gives developers and maintainers access to the project's pipelines and jobs.
+The CI/CD menu item gives developers and maintainers access to the project's pipelines and jobs.

-The Settings submenu item includes other project configurations such as General, Webhooks, Access Tokens, Repository, and CI/CD.
+The Settings menu item includes other project configurations such as General, Integrations, Webhooks, Access Tokens, Repository, and CI/CD.